William L. Marbury Jr.: Private practice

 In 1925, Marbury joined his father's firm, then called Marbury Miller & Evans.
 He worked there until his death in 1988 in a career that spanned more than 60 years.

-In 1937, he defended the constitutionality of Baltimore County’s denial of a high school education to a colored child.

 In 1948, the Board of Overseers of Harvard University elected him as Fellow of the Harvard Corporation.
-The vote for his election was narrow, as Marbury was "virtually unknown" to Corporation members – except for Harvard University President Conant and fellow Grenville Clark, both of whom supported his election strongly.
+The vote for his election was narrow, as Marbury was "virtually unknown" to Corporation members, except for Harvard University President Conant and fellow Grenville Clark, both of whom supported his election strongly.
 In 1965, he became a senior fellow.
 In 1970, he retired from the board.

 In 1952, he merged the family firm of Marbury, Miller & Evans with Piper, Watkins, Avirett & Egerton to create Piper & Marbury.
 In 1999, Piper & Marbury merged with Rudnick & Wolfe of Chicago to form Piper Marbury Rudnick & Wolfe, then "the largest U.S. law firm merger in history."
 In 2002, Piper Marbury Rudnick & Wolfe, LLP, dropped "Marbury" from its name.
 (The firm had many prominent 20th-century lawyers, including: Carol T. Bond, R. Dorsey Watkins, Robert B. Watts Sr., and Milton B. Allen, Joseph G. Finnerty Jr.)

 In 1957, he became general counsel of the Maryland Port Authority and remained so until 1967.

 In 1964, Marbury was among "fifty of the country's most prominent lawyers" who joined a public statement that rebuked U.S. Senator Barry Goldwater for attacks he made on the U.S. Supreme Court.

 In 1966, he tried but failed to "censure" key provisions of the Civil Rights Act of 1968.

 In 1965, he served one year as president of the Maryland State Bar Association (as his father William L. Marbury Sr. had done in 1910).

 He organized the Maryland Legal Aid Bureau.
 He was also one of the original members of the Lawyers' Committee for Civil Rights Under Law under U.S. President John F. Kennedy, to aid civil rights cases.